 The Yale Center for British Art is a public art museum and research institute that houses the largest collection of British art outside the United Kingdom.
-Presented to the University by Paul Mellon (Yale College, Class of 1929), the collection reflects the development of British art and culture from the Elizabethan period onward.
-The center’s collections include more than 2,000 paintings, 250 sculptures, 20,000 drawings and watercolors, 6,000 photographs, 40,000 prints, and 35,000 rare books and manuscripts.
-More than 40,000 volumes supporting research in British art and related fields are available in the center’s reference library.
-In May 2016 the center reopened to the public following the completion of a multiyear project to conserve its iconic Louis I. Kahn building.
-For more information, please visit http://britishart.yale.edu.
+Presented to the University by Paul Mellon (Yale College, Class of 1929), the collection reflects the development of British art and culture from the Elizabethan period to the present day.
+Free and open to the public.
+Offers exhibitions and programs, including lectures, concerts, films, symposia, tours, and family events.
+For more information, please visit https://britishart.yale.edu.

 There are more than eighty endowed lecture series held at Yale each year on subjects ranging from anatomy to theology, and including virtually all disciplines.

-For theatergoers, Yale and New Haven offer a wide range of dramatic productions at the University Theatre, Yale Repertory Theatre, Yale School of Drama, Yale Cabaret, Long Wharf Theatre, and Shubert Performing Arts Center.
+For theatergoers, Yale and New Haven offer a wide range of dramatic productions at such venues as the University Theatre, Yale Repertory Theatre, Yale Cabaret, Yale Residential College Theaters, Off Broadway Theater, Iseman Theater, Whitney Humanities Center, Collective Consciousness Theatre, A Broken Umbrella Theatre, Elm Shakespeare Company, International Festival of Arts and Ideas, Long Wharf Theatre, and Shubert Performing Arts Center.

 The Graduate and Professional Student Senate (GPSS or “Yale G&P Senate”) is composed of student-elected representatives from each of the thirteen graduate and professional schools at Yale.
 Any student enrolled in these schools is eligible to run for a senate seat during fall elections.
 As a governing body, the GPSS advocates for student concerns and advancement within Yale, represents all graduate and professional students to the outside world, and facilitates interaction and collaboration among the schools through social gatherings, academic or professional events, and community service.
 GPSS meetings occur on alternating Thursdays and are open to the entire graduate and professional school community, as well as representatives from the Yale administration.
-GPSS also oversees the management of the Graduate and Professional Student Center at Yale (GPSCY), located at 204 York Street.
-GPSCY provides office and event space for GPSS and other student organizations and houses Gryphon’s Pub.
-For more information, please visit http://gpss.yale.edu.
+GPSS also oversees the management of the Graduate and Professional Student Center, located at 204 York Street.
+The center provides office and event space for GPSS and other student organizations and houses Gryphon’s Pub.
+For more information, please visit https://gpsenate.yale.edu.

 The religious and spiritual resources of the University serve all students, faculty, and staff of all faiths.
 These resources are coordinated and/or supported through the Chaplaincy (located on the lower level of Bingham Hall on Old Campus); the University Church in Yale in Battell Chapel, an open and affirming ecumenical Christian congregation; and Yale Religious Ministries, the on-campus association of professionals representing numerous faith traditions.
 This association includes the Saint Thomas More Catholic Chapel and Center at Yale and the Joseph Slifka Center for Jewish Life at Yale, and it supports Buddhist, Hindu, and Muslim life professionals; several Protestant denominational and nondenominational ministries; and student religious groups such as the Baha’i Association, the Yale Hindu Student Council, the Muslim Student Association, the Sikh Student Association, and many others.
 Hours for the Chaplain’s Office during the academic term are Monday through Thursday from 8:30 a.m. to 11 p.m., Friday from 8:30 a.m. to 5 p.m., and Sunday evenings from 5 to 11.
 Additional information is available at http://chaplain.yale.edu.